Intersex variations of sex characteristics discrimination

 Body diversity is normal.

-Relatives, friends and co-workers sometimes experience discrimination because of their relationship with a person with intersex variations (or who is thought to be intersex).
+Relatives, friends and co-workers sometimes experience discrimination because of their relationship with a person with intersex variations of sex characteristics (or thought to be).
 The law protects them too.

 - Work – whether the work is paid or voluntary